allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 = What to expect from the first few weeks

-- Especially near the beginning of OIT, *mild reactions are common*.
-Examples of mild reactions may include mild hives around the mouth, an itchy mouth, or mild stomachache. *Refer to page 7 for full details* about what to do if there is a reaction.
+- *Mild reactions are common*, especially at the start.
+You might see mild hives around the mouth, an itchy mouth, or a mild stomachache. *See page 7 for details* on what to do if there is a reaction.
-- Mild symptoms can be improved / potentially prevented by taking a non-drowsy antihistamine 1 hour before the dose.
-They do not prevent severe reactions.
+- You can often prevent or treat mild symptoms by taking a non-drowsy antihistamine 1 hour before the dose.
+(Note: Antihistamines do not prevent severe reactions).

 = When do we move onto the next step?

-Each step has a different _protein target_.
-In the example below, during Step 1 the patient will eat 1.0 mg of allergen protein daily for 2-4 weeks.
-At some point, they will increase the dose to Step 2, which is 2.5 mg of protein daily.
-But when exactly are they supposed to move from one step to the next step?
+Each step has a specific amount of protein per daily dose.
+In the example below, Step 1 is 1.0 mg daily.
+Step 2 is 2.5 mg daily.
+But when exactly do you switch from Step 1 to Step 2?

 #figure(
   kind: table,